telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 `EntityVector`. `EntityVector` is of course a vector of `Entity`.

 Note that both `EntityVector` and `Entity` classes doesn't belong to this library, but to [`src/lib/apiTypesV2`](#srclibapitypesv2).
-In general, given that NGSIv1 is now deprecated, we try to use NGSIv2 classes as much as possible, reducing the number of equivalente classes within `src/lib/ngsi`.

 The methods `toJson()`, `check()`, `release()`, etc. are called in a tree-like fashion, starting from the top hierarchy class, e.g. `UpdateContextRequest`: